luckydye/vsource-decompiler/README.md

-A BSP library to read Source .bsp map files and convert into .gltf or .obj.
+A JavaScript library to read Source .bsp amd .vpk files and convert into .gltf or .obj.

 ## Features